3 Days Before 9/11 Anniversary, Donald Trump Planned To Invite Taliban Leaders To United States For Meeting

 But Trump then added that he had canceled the Taliban visit, as a result of Thursday’s car bombing in Kabul, stating in a Twitter post, “I immediately cancelled the meeting and called off peace negotiations.”

-But the U.S. soldier who died in the Thursday attack was the fourth American servicemember killed in Afghanistan in just the past two weeks, according to a Time.com report.
+But the U.S. soldier who died in the Thursday attack was the fourth American servicemember killed in Afghanistan in just the past two weeks, according to a Time report.
 Just four days before the Thursday attack, the Taliban had also claimed responsibility for a bombing attack that killed 16 people and wounded 100, mostly civilians.

 And just hours after the attack that killed the U.S. servicemember, another Taliban attack at an Afghan military base killed four and wounded four more.